kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

 Skip the new CRD; instead embed autoscaling target/current fields on the role itself, and expose a virtual scale subresource on the DisaggregatedSet parameterized by role (e.g., `/scale?role=prefill`).

 **Rejected because**: virtual scale subresources parameterized by query strings are not supported by the Kubernetes API machinery.
 HPA/KEDA cannot target them.
 The only path to standard-shape `/scale` is a dedicated CRD.

+### Alternative 4: Require the user to author the scaler CR

+Same CRD shape, but with a `targetRef {name, role}` field the user fills in explicitly.
+The DS controller reads the scaler where present and attaches a non-controller ownerRef for GC.

+**Rejected because**:
+- Users have to write and name every scaler themselves (2N+1 manifests for N scalable roles instead of N+1).
+- Ownership is unconventional: the controller can't take `Controller=true` because the user owns the object.
+- Two consistency risks disappear with autocreate: (a) user-authored `targetRef` disagreeing with the intended DS/role (e.g. a typo); (b) users forgetting to create the scaler after flipping a role to `External` (leaves the role at 0 with no clear indication that a manifest is missing).
+- Kubernetes precedent: composite workloads own their subordinate objects (Deployment→ReplicaSet, DisaggregatedSet→LeaderWorkerSet), and no established API asks users to hand-author what is really an implementation-managed piece of the parent's lifecycle.
+The scaler being the /scale target rather than a "pure internal" like a ReplicaSet doesn't change the ownership argument — the controller still needs to create and clean it up in lockstep with the role's mode.

+The autocreate design keeps the same CRD schema — the target association just moves from an explicit `spec.targetRef` field to the deterministic name + controller ownerRef.

+### Alternative 5: Bootstrap seed field on the role

+Add `scaling.initialReplicas *int32` so the DS controller can seed the auto-created scaler at cold start (before any autoscaler has written).

+**Rejected because**:
+- Every real-world autoscaler bootstraps itself: HPA writes `minReplicas` unconditionally when the target is below the floor; KEDA does the same via `minReplicaCount`; custom Mimir-based autoscalers (e.g. mistral) have their own min-replicas config and write on their first tick.
+- The field would duplicate a value users already set on their HPA/KEDA object (`minReplicas` / `minReplicaCount`), which reviewers reject as "why does the same information live in two places?".
+- The only autoscalers it would help are those that observe per-pod metrics AND have no min-replicas floor — a narrow enough case that a one-time `kubectl scale` is an acceptable workaround.

+Keeping the API narrow (no `initialReplicas` field, no cross-CRD watch on HPA) is the preferred trade.